hsd-shane/skills-github-pages/index.md

 ---
 title: Tester
-body: this is post content
+content: this is post content
 ---